kubernetes/community/contributors/design-proposals/storage/container-storage-interface-cluster-registry.md

 ## Design Overview

-A new custom resource will be automatically be installed on Kubernetes clusters.
+A new custom resource definition will automatically be installed on Kubernetes clusters.

-Upon deployment a driver must create a new custom resource object.
+Upon deployment a driver MAY create a new custom resource object.

 ## Design Details